 Similar to wavy hair types, with curly hair, it’s all about the cut.
 “If you want to wear that hair naturally curly for your wedding, again, a good cut is always key for the shape,” Richardson says.
 The right haircut will give your hair the shape and texture it needs “so that your curls can form to their best potential,” she says.

-Once your is hydrated and properly cut, here are some key tips for rocking your natural curls on your wedding day:
+Once your is hydrated and properly cut, here's one key tip for rocking your natural curls on your wedding day:

 If you have short hair, you might think your options are limited—but according to Richardson, short hair (which she considers anything above the shoulders) can be the most fun to style.

 Working with short hair is going to depend on your length.
 Styling a pixie cut is going to be a bit different from styling a bob or a shoulder-length do.
-Here are some styling tips for rocking your short hair as you walk down the aisle:
+Here's our favorite styling tip for rocking your short hair as you walk down the aisle:

 These tips are a great jumping-off point.
-But remember, it doesn’t matter what type of hair you have—you can rock your natural hair on your big day in any style that feels right to you.
+For some flair, you can always utilize a variety of accessories like a headband, headpiece, hairpins, or barrette.
+Regardless, remember, it doesn’t matter what type of tresses you have—you can rock your natural hair on your big day in any style that feels right to you.
 “I don't consider the type of hair when creating styles,” Lin says.
 “I would tell the bride to go for the style she wants.
 Texturizing updos, a silky, clean straight style, or a sexy wave—all of these are able to be applied to different hair types.”